-- 131. In their social housing policies member states should acknowledge the high risk of homelessness faced by young LGBT persons excluded from their families and provide an effective response. - 132.
-Member states policies should promote visibility of LGBT persons and address homophobic and transphobic violence in sports. - 133.
-Member states should ensure practical guidance and regular training for all those involved in the asylum procedure, including interviewers, decision makers and interpreters, so that claims for asylum by LGBT persons are handled in a respectful, informed and sensitive way. - 134.
-Member states are encouraged to ensure that the mandate of national human rights institutions clearly addresses discrimination on grounds of sexual orientation and gender identity and that their complaint mechanisms are accessible to LGBT persons. - 135.
+- 133. Member states should ensure practical guidance and regular training for all those involved in the asylum procedure, including interviewers, decision makers and interpreters, so that claims for asylum by LGBT persons are handled in a respectful, informed and sensitive way. - 134.
+Member states are encouraged to ensure that the mandate of national human rights institutions explicitly addresses discrimination on grounds of sexual orientation and gender identity and that their complaint mechanisms are accessible to LGBT persons. - 135.
 Member states should take steps towards protection against discrimination on multiple grounds (LBT women, LGBT refugees, LGBT ethnic minorities, LGBT persons with disabilities). - 136.
-Member states should take into consideration the specific needs of LBT women in particular as regards free of prejudice and discrimination access to health care notably sexual and reproductive rights, protection from gender-based violence, sexism and non-discrimination in accessing social rights. - 137.
+Member states should take into consideration the specific needs of LBT women in particular as regards access to health care notably sexual and reproductive rights, protection from gender-based violence, sexism and non-discrimination in accessing social rights. - 137.
 On the basis of the replies from member states to the questionnaire, it is suggested to invite the Committee of Ministers to: - a) take note of this report and to encourage member states to continue their efforts to implement the provisions of the Recommendation. - b) Consider the setting up of an expert group for member states, in particular to mutually support their efforts to implement the Recommendation, building on the on-going cooperation activities with member states, to facilitate the exchanges of good practices and policies on SOGI and to give guidance for the implementation of Council of Europe standards in this area.